-For the 2023 assessment, the CRA administered COVID-19 wage and rent subsidies to temporarily support wage and rent expenses for certain businesses, charities, and non-profits in Canada between March 15, 2020, and May 7, 2022.
-As of November 4, 2022, you can no longer apply for these subsidies.
+For the 2025 Assessment, the CRA administered COVID-19 Wage and Rent subsidies to temporarily support Wage and Rent Expenses for certain businesses, charities, and non-profits in Canada between March 15th, 2020, and May 7th, 2022.
+The City of Edmonton will continue to reflect these subsidies to the proforma using prior years reported COVID-19 subsidies through the RFI process.